Aisha Retno: Career

-Retno initially rose to prominence on the TV3 singing talent show, Vokal Mania.
+Aisha initially rose to prominence on the TV3 singing talent show, Vokal Mania.
 She won the competition and was named Rookie Champion.
-In January 2021, Retno released her single "Cinta Denganmu".
+In January 2021, Aisha released her single "Cinta Denganmu".

-On 9 December 2021, Aisha released an English-language track, "W.H.U.T." ("Wanna Hold U Tight").
+On 9 December 2021, Aisha released debut English-language track, "W.H.U.T." ("Wanna Hold U Tight").
 The single did well on Spotify gaining up to 7 million streams on the platform within two months of release.
-The single debuted at number 3 on the RIM domestic/Malay singles charts.
+The single debuted at number 3 on the RIM domestic/Malay singles streaming chart.

 She was selected as one of the 11 contestants in the fourth season of Big Stage, she finished in third place.
-Retno made her acting debut in the 2022 Malaysian telemovie, Cangkul, as the character Zura.
-On 29 July 2022, Retno released her single "Sutera".
+Aisha made her acting debut in the 2022 Malaysian telemovie, Cangkul, as the character Zura.
+On 29 July 2022, Aisha released her single "Sutera".

+On 16 November 2024, it was scheduled for her first solo concert in Zepp Kuala Lumpur.
+However, the concert was canceled due to low ticket sales.

+Artistry

+Influences

+Aside from her mother, Aisha has cited Malaysian songstresses Siti Nurhaliza, Jaclyn Victor, Aina Abdul and Ernie Zakri as influences.